pythonwithalex/Spring2015/week4/dictionaries.md

 #### DICTIONARIES

-A dictionary is an object that holds {key, value} pairs.
+A dictionary is a data structure that holds {key, value} pairs.
+In other languages this data structure is referred to as an associative array or a hash map.

-We say that it 'maps' keys to values.
-In other words, you look up a key like this:
+We say that a Python dictionary 'maps' keys to values.
+In other words, you look up a key in a dictionary like this:

 ````python
 ball['weight']